 - Homeware.
 The homeware category offers items from grill pans and coffee machines to candles and duvets.

 - Technology.
-Technology gadgets include a host of products including headphones, iPhones, iPads, iPods, iMacs and more.
+Technology gadgets include a host of products such as headphones, chargers, cameras and phones.

 - Health and lifestyle.
 Shopping under the “Be Active” and “Be Pampered” categories on the program website gives you access to health and lifestyle products from massagers to perfumes, dress watches to electric shavers.

 - Charity donations.
-If you’re feeling charitable, you may also give your points away to select charities including the RSPCA or Medical Research Appeal Mothers & Babies.
+If you’re feeling charitable, you may also give your points away to select charities including the RSPCA, Australian Red Cross and Unicef.

 How to compare Bendigo Bank Rewards credit cards